 The course covers, among other topics, algorithms for numerical problems, algorithms for big data, optimization algorithms, randomized algorithms, lower bounds for computational problems, exponential-time and fixed-parameter tractable algorithms, and frameworks for parallel/distributed computation.

 As this is the final course for the Algorithms specialisation, prior knowledge of the design and analysis of data structures and algorithms (divide and conquer, greedy algorithms, dynamic programming, and basic graph algorithms) is required.
 This is obtained by successful completion of the preceding Master course on Algorithm Design.
-Successful completion of Linear Algebra and Probability is also required.

 Intended learning outcomes